 This Paleo pizza crust tastes just like the real thing, but is made without gluten, grains, or dairy.
 It’s the perfect primal canvas for all your favorite toppings!

 Cauliflower and other veggie-based crusts are great, but sometimes you need something a little closer to classic pizza to satisfy your cravings.
 This Paleo pizza dough bakes up into a gorgeous pie with just the right amount of crunch around the edges.

-The middle of the pie is more chewy than crispy, but holds its own well enough to not fold under the weight of whatever toppings you choose.
-You’ll just need two flours to make this Paleo pizza crust, and it will fool your friends with how close it tastes to traditional pizza.
+The middle of the pie is more chewy than crispy, but holds its own well enough to not sag under the weight of whatever toppings you choose.
+You’ll just need two Paleo-style flours to make this Paleo pizza crust, and it will fool your friends with how close it tastes to traditional pizza.

 Almond and tapioca flours work together to mimic all-purpose flour for this recipe, and yeast gives the dough that characteristic pizza crust flavor.
 Instead of sugar, honey is mixed with the yeast to get the process started.

-Olive oil provides a hint of richness and the egg, coupled with the tapioca flour, gives the dough plenty of elasticity so it’s easy to work with.
+Olive oil provides a hint of richness and the egg, coupled with the tapioca flour, gives the dough plenty of elasticity, so it’s easy to work with.
 The dough only requires one forty-five minute rise, making it a viable option for weeknight dinners.

 Once the dough has risen, it’s easy to pat out by hand on a piece of parchment—no rolling pin necessary.
 Preheat a baking sheet (use the back to give the pizza more room), brush the dough with a little olive oil, and pop the crust in the oven.

 After baking for eight minutes, the partially-baked pizza is ready for toppings.
 The photos above are taken by Becky of A Calculated Whisk (she developed this recipe for me).